shoelace-style/shoelace/docs/components/form.md

 To opt out of the browser's built-in validation and use your own, add the `novalidate` attribute to the form.
 This will ignore all constraints and prevent the browser from showing its own warnings when form controls are invalid.

-Remember that the `invalid` prop on form controls reflects validity as defined by the [constraint validation API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation).
+Remember that the `invalid` prop on form controls reflects validity as defined by the [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation).
 You can set it initially, but the `invalid` prop will update as the user interacts with the form control.
 As such, you should not rely on it to set invalid styles using a custom validation library.

 Instead, toggle a class and target it in your stylesheet as shown below.